joojoooo/immich-upload-optimizer/README.md

 # Immich Upload Optimizer
 Immich Upload Optimizer (IOU) is a proxy designed to be placed in front of the [Immich](https://immich.app/) server.
-It intercepts file uploads and uses external CLI programs (by default: [JPEG-XL](https://jpegxl.info/) and [FFmpeg](https://www.ffmpeg.org/)) to optimize, resize, or compress images and videos to save storage space
+It intercepts file uploads and uses external CLI programs (by default: [AVIF](https://aomediacodec.github.io/av1-avif/), [JPEG-XL](https://jpegxl.info/), [FFmpeg](https://www.ffmpeg.org/)) to optimize, resize, or compress images and videos to save storage space

 ## ☕  Support the project
 Love this project?
 You can [support it on ko-fi](https://ko-fi.com/svilex)!
 Every contribution helps keep the project alive!